Skip to content

 The beauty of this lake lies in its location, being situated between two European lands and featuring fascinating Alpine scenery.
 Tourists mainly visit this lake for the pristine views of nature and the beautiful gardens that embellish the region.
 Interestingly, these gardens are home to some pretty white peacocks, which you can see freely and proudly roaming the green lands.

-Hiking around here is such an entertaining activity, for you will enjoy the gentle wind caressing your face, and the scenes will also leave you spellbound.
-There are many water sports to enjoy around Lake Maggiore, including paddle boarding, sailing, swimming, and boat trips.
+Hiking around here is an entertaining activity, for you will enjoy the gentle wind caressing your face, and the scenes will leave you spellbound.
+Many water sports around Lake Maggiore include paddle boarding, sailing, swimming, and boat trips.
 You can also visit the beautiful small islands scattered over the alluring lake.

 7. Lake Resia (Lago di Rèsia) – Trentino-Alto Adige Region

-The lake offers bizarre scenes, being another Italian lake where the Alpine Mountain adorns the backdrop, given its situation in the Alpine region near the Swiss and Austrian borders.
-It’s famous for being a hot spot for fitness activities, including races for children, hand bikes, and Nordic walking.
+The lake offers bizarre scenes, another Italian lake where the Alpine Mountain adorns the backdrop, given its situation in the Alpine region near the Swiss and Austrian borders.
+It’s famous for being a hot spot for fitness activities, including children’s races, hand bikes, and Nordic walking.
 However, the lake’s real deal is the submerged Curon village, the real-life Italian Atlantis.

 The village of Curon went underwater in 1950 by order of the government, evacuating hundreds of residents that lived within the town.
-Their submerging plan was for the purpose of creating a hydroelectric plant.
+Their submerging plan was to create a hydroelectric plant.
 During winter, the lake freezes, paving the way for smooth gliding over the icy lands and above the submerged city.
 The village was once drained for repairing the reservoir and the ruins, then returned to being the Atlantis it once was.

 8. Lake Lugano (Lago di Lugano) – Lombardy Region